Asterinos1/Systems-n-Services-Security/assignment05/README.txt

 Students: Asterinos Karalis 2020030107  - Zografoula Ioanna Neamonitaki 2020030088

 Steps
+if you dont have the library libpcap first dowload it with this command: sudo apt-get install libpcap-dev
 1. gcc pcap_ex.c -o pcap_ex
 2. ./pcap_ex -h or ./pcap_ex -i etc..